 Many people are worried about Coronavirus (COVID-19) and how it could affect their housing.
 Use the information below to help work out what COVID-19 means for you.
 You can also check the Shelter Cymru website for more detailed information https://sheltercymru.org.uk/get-advice/coronavirus/

-In light of the current situation we have had to close the Housing Advice Centre.
+The Housing Advice Centre remains closed.
 If you need any housing assistance, please contact the following numbers:

 We can now accept Housing Benefits and Council Tax Reduction online here https://www.blaenau-gwent.gov.uk/en/resident/housing-benefit/benefits-online/

 Notice of Marriage Appointments , Birth Registration and Death Registration Appointments

 Notice of Marriage and Birth Registrations are strictly by appointment only.